 Team Roles

-Manufacturing Engineer – Tristian Belardo
+Electrical Engineer I – Tristian Belardo

+The electrical engineer is responsible for all coding and wiring that arises during the project.
+The electrical engineers will work closely with the mechanical engineers to ensure all electronic components are properly selected and wired.
+The microcontroller unit (MCU) and integrated drive electronics (IDE) will be selected by the electrical engineers.

+Mechanical Engineer I – Carlos Aceituno

-The manufacturing engineer is responsible for proper design and manufacturing of all parts that form subsystems in the final product.
-The manufacturing engineer will ensure the necessary parts have been ordered or printed promptly.
-The manufacturing engineer will also be responsible for the primary assembly of all non-electrical components in the final product.
+The mechanical engineer is responsible for proper design and manufacturing of all parts that form subsystems in the final product.
+The mechanical engineers will ensure the necessary physical components have been ordered or printed properly.
+The mechanical engineer will also be responsible for the primary assembly of all non-electronic components in the final product.

-Test Engineer – Carlos Aceituno

-The test engineer is responsible for forming proper methods of testing to ensure the product is safe, efficient, and accomplishes the necessary task.
-The test engineer is primarily responsible for conducting the required testing and recording all important results.
-The test engineer is to notify the team of any problems discovered upon testing.

-Systems Engineer – Xavier Hammond
+Mechanical Engineer II – Xavier Hammond

-The systems engineer is responsible for identifying and compartmentalizing the subsystems in the product into the project's overall objective.
-The systems engineer will remain in close contact with the other engineers to ensure there is adequate communication between all subsystems.
-The systems engineer will also work alongside the computer engineer to achieve proper selection and wiring of all electrical components.
+The mechanical engineer is responsible for proper design and manufacturing of all parts that form subsystems in the final product.
+The mechanical engineers will ensure the necessary physical components have been ordered or printed properly.
+The mechanical engineer will also be responsible for the primary assembly of all non-electronic components in the final product.

-Computer Engineer – Leah Bergman
+Electrical Engineer II – Leah Bergman

-The computer engineer is responsible for all coding that arises during the project.
-The computer engineer will work closely with the systems engineer to ensure all electronic components are properly selected and wired.
-The microcontroller unit (MCU) and integrated drive electronics (IDE) will be selected by the computer engineer.
+The electrical engineer is responsible for all coding and wiring that arises during the project.
+The electrical engineers will work closely with the mechanical engineers to ensure all electronic components are properly selected and wired.
+The microcontroller unit (MCU) and integrated drive electronics (IDE) will be selected by the electrical engineers.

+Outside Task Allocation

+Other tasks that may arise and are not explicitly defined by the roles above will be allocated to a team member based on individual workload and knowledge of the task at hand.

 Communication

 Casual communication between team members can be through Microsoft Teams, Outlook email, and the team’s iMessage group chat.
 Formal communication with the sponsor should be done through Outlook email or an external service such as Slack if appropriate.
-Meetings with the sponsor are assumed to be virtual via Teams Meeting unless agreed upon for an in-person meeting by the sponsor and team members.
-Meetings with our project advisor are assumed to be in-person if the team and advisors’ schedules allow for it.
+Meetings with the sponsor are assumed to be virtual via Teams unless agreed upon for an in-person meeting by the sponsor and team members.
+Meetings with our project advisor, Dr. Ordonez, are assumed to be in-person if the team and advisors’ schedules allow for it.
 A meeting with the project advisor will be held on Teams if the meeting needs to be virtual.
 Any communication during the business work week from Dr. McConomy, the sponsor, or the project advisor must be responded to by the team within 24 hours.

 Dress Code